A Critique on “A Critique on the OpenPGP Updates”

 The IETF OpenPGP Working Group (WG) at some point decided to give up on its charter to produce an updated specification and instead started to re-invent that standard.
 Whether this is in line with IETF rules is questionable.

-The crypto-refresh draft2 and LibrePGP3 are both backwards-compatible with RFC4880, RFC5581, and RFC6687.4 Neither of them attempt to re-invent any existing standard.
-Crypto-refresh leaves out many extensions that are included in LibrePGP, in part because the Working Group was not willing to overstep the limitations of the current charter.5 Items included in LibrePGP that were intentionally left out of crypto-refresh include:6
+The crypto-refresh draft3 and LibrePGP4 are both backwards-compatible with RFC4880, RFC5581, and RFC6687.5 Neither of them attempt to re-invent any existing standard.
+Crypto-refresh leaves out many extensions that are included in LibrePGP, in part because the Working Group was not willing to overstep the limitations of the current charter.6 Items included in LibrePGP that were intentionally left out of crypto-refresh include:7

-These proposed extensions to OpenPGP are compatible with the crypto-refresh draft, and can be specified at a future date once the WG is re-chartered.7
+These proposed extensions to OpenPGP are compatible with the crypto-refresh draft, and can be specified at a future date once the WG is re-chartered.8

 Considering that new features and discussions for larger updates of the specification delayed a new RFC for many years and were the reason for closing the WG in 2017 and re-opening in 2020, we proposed to go back to the last commonly agreed upon draft or to conclude the WG on the grounds that no rough consensus could be found.

-Rough consensus was found; LibrePGP dissents from it.8 9 And one thing that the majority of the WG can agree upon was that the “last commonly agreed upon draft” was not agreed upon at all.
+Rough consensus was found; LibrePGP dissents from it.9 10 And one thing that the majority of the WG can agree upon was that the “last commonly agreed upon draft” was not agreed upon at all.

 01 Symmetric Mode